 On 11 September 2020 WA Department of Health released the latest statewide situation report, which reflects an overall decline in COVID-19 activity as of late August.
 The report also highlights signs that keeping our distance, limiting gathering size, and wearing face coverings are working to slow the spread of COVID-19.

 To keep the COVID-19 virus from spreading it is vital that all Washingtonians

 - Wash your hands, and cover coughs and sneezes.

-- Recreate and do business locally to avoid spreading the virus across county lines.
+- Enjoy recreation and do business locally to avoid spreading the virus across county lines.